Olives99/Apassra-Kongpanlad/Applications-supporting-CommonMark.md

 - [Markdown Edit](http://markdownedit.com/), a CommonMark editor for Windows desktop
 - [Markdown Editor](https://chrome.google.com/webstore/detail/markdown-editor/gjolennkaebiimakmoaadofoihhldjhb), A Chrome app.
 Supported on Windows, Linux, Mac and ChromeOS.
 Works offline.
 - [Markdown Editor for Visual Studio](https://visualstudiogallery.msdn.microsoft.com/eaab33c3-437b-4918-8354-872dfe5d1bfe) a CommonMark editor supporting also multiple extensions
 - [Markdown Plus](http://tylingsoft.com/markdown-plus/) a Markdown editor with extra features.
 Its frontend is open source under MIT license and it has apps for Windows and Mac.
-Besides CommonMark, GitHub flavored markdown, it also supports toc, footnote, task list, emoji, Font Awesome, mathematical formula, flowchart, diagrams, Vim mode, Emacs mode and a lot more.
+Besides CommonMark, GFM, it also supports toc, footnote, task list, emoji, Font Awesome, mathematical formula, flowchart, diagrams, Vim mode, Emacs mode and a lot more.
 - [MarkdownPad](http://markdownpad.com), a full-featured Markdown editor for Windows desktop.
 - [TextNut](http://www.textnutwriter.com), a full-featured CommonMark editor for Mac.
 - [Pandoc](http://pandoc.org), which converts between a multitude of document formats, now supports CommonMark as both input and output.